 In office Mondays, 9:30am-11:30am

 Green Lake County adopted our first zoning ordinance in 1957.
-The current ordinance (Code of Green Lake County, New Laws) has undergone significant changes over the last sixty years, evolving to keep pace with the new uses and development in our region.
+The current ordinance (Code of Green Lake County) has undergone significant changes over the last sixty years, evolving to keep pace with the new uses and development in our region.
 Zoning is intended to guide sensible development by keeping similar uses together.
 Monitoring growth in this way provides cohesion to a community: residential development is grouped near emergency response facilities for safer neighborhoods; minimal traffic congestion occurs as the more intense commercial uses are accessed via intersections regulated by traffic lights; property values are insulated and preserved by maintaining consistency in allowed uses of land.
 In all, the usability of land in Green Lake County is maximized without unnecessary expansion into the open natural spaces and agricultural areas around which our community is focused.

 Of the ten Towns in Green Lake County, six have adopted the County Zoning Ordinance: Town of Berlin, Town of Brooklyn, Town of Green Lake, Town of Mackford, Town of Manchester, and Town of Marquette.
 The remaining four Towns refrained from adopting general zoning requirements: Town of Kingston, Town of Princeton, Town of Saint Marie, and Town of Seneca.
 These Towns still have guiding ordinances related to land division as well as development standards for shoreland and floodplain areas, among other regulations.